If you're unsure whether you should be seeing clients face to face, see the guidance on our COVID-19 and your practice page.

 It is a legal requirement for all businesses to complete a COVID-19 risk assessment.
 If you have fewer than five workers, or are self-employed, you don’t legally have to produce a written risk assessment.
 However, this may be a helpful exercise and a useful document to have if asked by insurers or concerned clients.

 Wearing face coverings is currently mandatory in most indoor settings, including in premises where personal services are provided to clients.

-Following guidance we’ve received directly from the Department for Health and Social Care, we’re encouraging the use of face coverings for clients receiving therapy face to face, where appropriate, to protect the safety of both the client and the therapist.
+We encourage the use of face coverings for clients receiving therapy face to face, where appropriate, to protect the safety of both the client and the therapist.